ssempax1/MiniProject-one/miniProject1.md

 11. Status: A visual representation within a pull request that shows whether the developer’s commits meets the conditions set for the repository they are contributing to.

+12. Master Branch: The default development branch automatically created when a git repository is created.

 ---